Gemistocytic astrocytoma (anaplastic)

 Mildly prominent left retrocerebellar extraaxial CSF space is noted, probably incidental.

-Conclusion: The mass is clearly a primary brain tumour, with grade III or IV components.
+Conclusion: The mass is clearly a primary brain tumor, with grade III or IV components.
 The size and heterogeneity of the lesion with cystic and ill defined FLAIR suppressing areas (separate to the enhancing component) suggesting an underlying non-fibrillary subtype (esp gemistocytic).

 The patient went on to have debulking.

-MICROSCOPIC DESCRIPTION: All the sections show a densely cellular astrocytic tumour.
+MICROSCOPIC DESCRIPTION: All the sections show a densely cellular astrocytic tumor.
 The astrocytes form sheets.
 Most of these cells are gemistocytes with enlarged hyperchromatic nuclei and moderate amounts of eosinophilic cytoplasm.
 Scattered mitoses are seen.
 There are occasional foci of mild endothelial cell hyperplasia.
 Necrosis is absent.
 Perivascular lymphocytes are seen.
-There is tumour involving the cerebral cortex.
+There is tumor involving the cerebral cortex.
 The features are those of anaplastic astrocytoma of the gemistocytic type (gemistocytic astrocytoma).
 IDH-1 immunostain is positive.
 The Ki-67 index is about 8%.

 DIAGNOSIS: Anaplastic gemistocytic astrocytoma (WHO grade III).

 This is a fairly typical appearance for a gemistocytic astrocytoma, with little difference in appearance between WHO Grade II and Grade III lesions on imaging.
-Both tend to be large tumours, most commonly located in the frontal lobes, with areas of non-enhancement, partial suppression on FLAIR, cystic change and enhancement.
+Both tend to be large tumors, most commonly located in the frontal lobes, with areas of non-enhancement, partial suppression on FLAIR, cystic change and enhancement.

 The differential is really only of a WHO grade IV lesions, GBM.